ioCarb/ship2earn/blockchain/README.md

 - in each case if the emitted CO2 falls below the allowance, the contract invokes the minting process
 #### CarbToken.sol
 - mint and burn tokens
+#### CRBTokenExchange.sol
-- trading functionalities to be added
+- trading functionalities between IOTX and CRB
 #### CarbCertificate.sol
 -